 - First, you will want to make sure that your surface is level, clean, and dry.
 Our turf flooring can be installed on concrete, dusting, powdering concrete, gypcrete, pressure treated decking, wood, or backer board.

 - Next, you will want to dry lay your turf to implement roll sequencing to minimize normal variations.
 Manufacturing details will be back stamped on one side of the backing; this will assist in determining fiber direction.

 - If adding a turf pad, you would install this over the base with either double-sided tape or glue.

 - Apply adhesive or double-sided tape and then lay the turf.

 - Apply a bead of seam sealer to all seams.

-- Roll the product with a 75 lb.
+- Roll the product with 75 Lbs.
 Weighted roller across the width and length of the product surface.

-- Once completed, the installation much remain in dry conditions for 72 hrs. in order for the adhesive to cure properly.
+- Once completed, the installation must remain in dry conditions for 72 hours for the adhesive to cure properly.

 For detailed installation instructions, please Click Here.